iluwatar/java-design-patterns/abstract-factory/README.md

   - Gang of Four
   - Instantiation
   - Polymorphism
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Also known as

 * Kit

-## Intent
+## Intent of Abstract Factory Pattern in Java

-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+The Abstract Factory pattern in Java provides an interface for creating families of related or dependent objects without specifying their concrete classes, enhancing modularity and flexibility in software design.

-## Explanation
+## Detailed Explanation of Abstract Factory Pattern with Real-World Examples

 Real-world example

-> Imagine a furniture company that produces various styles of furniture: modern, Victorian, and rustic.
+> Imagine a furniture company that uses the Abstract Factory pattern in Java to produce various styles of furniture: modern, Victorian, and rustic.
 Each style includes products like chairs, tables, and sofas.
 To ensure consistency within each style, the company uses an Abstract Factory pattern.
 >
 > In this scenario, the Abstract Factory is an interface for creating families of related furniture objects (chairs, tables, sofas).
 Each concrete factory (ModernFurnitureFactory, VictorianFurnitureFactory, RusticFurnitureFactory) implements the Abstract Factory interface and creates a set of products that match the specific style.
 This way, clients can create a whole set of modern or Victorian furniture without worrying about the details of their instantiation.
 This maintains a consistent style and allows easy swapping of one style of furniture for another.